spawnseternalheart/R3AD-M3./README.md

 IWC LIST v

-Under 13

 Most of the Dandys world fandom.

 Most of the Genshin impact fandom.

-You're pushy and force people to do things they do not want to do, its genuinely thin ice on the line of dni but I guess if you used to do it and changed its fine just iwc
+You're pushy and force people to do things they do not want to do, its genuinely just thin ice on the line of dni.

 You vent without permission 24/7.